Disney Wonder: Recreational activities

-Children 3-10 can spend time at the Oceaneer Club and the Oceaneer Lab, which are connected by a passageway.
-The Club provides a slide, multiple TVs, dress up clothing, and counselor-led activities.
-The Lab provides video games, computers, cooking classes, and TV time geared towards the older end of that age bracket.
-Children receive an RFID badge when registered that allows the cruise staff to know the child's location in the activity areas, and to help with Check-in and Checkout.
-Tweens ages 11–14 can enjoy the Edge on deck 9, where they can watch movies, play games, enjoy arts and crafts and more with other cruisers their age.
-Finally, the Vibe exists in the funnel on deck 11 for teens ages 14–17, where they can chill, hang out with friends, listen to music, watch TV, play group games, and more.
+Recreational activities for children include the Oceaneer Club (ages 3–10), Edge (ages 11–14) and Vibe (ages 14–17).
+The Oceaneer Club utilizes a check-in system for staff to keep accountability through the scanning of the MagicBands of their participants.

-For adults, one of the ship's three pools is reserved exclusively for older guests to relax and spend time, featuring a poolside bar and a number of deck chairs.
-There is also a shipboard spa at the front of the ship, past the adult pool, as well as a gym.
-There are also adults-only activities, including limited alcohol tastings, trivia, and other activities in the After Hours section of the ship, which becomes adults-only after 9pm.
+For adults, one of the ship's three pools is reserved exclusively for guests of age 18 and over, featuring a poolside bar.
+Additional adult offerings include a spa and fitness center.
+Adults-only activities are also offered, including limited alcohol tastings, trivia, and other activities in the nightclub section of the ship, which becomes adults-only after 9pm.

-The ship also has a promenade/walking track around the exterior on deck four.
-On some cruisings, there are fireworks at sea on one night of the cruise, as well as a Pirate Night and/or Star Wars/Marvel Day at Sea.
+The ship also has a walking and trotting track around the exterior of the fourth deck.

 Dining

 Disney Cruise line is known for pioneering the rotational dining setup, in which guests and their wait staff rotate through three differently themed restaurants throughout their cruise.
-The Disney Wonder's restaurants include Triton's (serving "continental food with a french flair"), Tiana's Place (serving southern-, cajun-, and creole-inspired food), and Animator's Palate (which is present on each of the original 4 Disney cruise ships).
-Additionally, the up-scale, adults-only restaurant Palo, situated at the rear of the ship, requires a separate reservation and serves high-end Italian cuisine.
+The Disney Wonder's restaurants include Triton's, serving "continental food with a french flair", Tiana's Place, serving southern, cajun- and creole-inspired food, and The Animator's Palate, a restaurant featured on the Magic, Dream and the Fantasy.
+Additionally, the up-scale, adults-only restaurant Palo, situated on deck 10 at the rear of the ship, requires a separate reservation and upcharge, serving high-end Italian cuisine nightly, and brunch on sea days.